-In order to estimate the amount of traffic to be generated by the SFC Yonkers Project, information contained in the Institute of Transportation Engineers (ITE) "Trip Generation Handbook," 7th Edition was referenced.
+In order to estimate the amount of traffic to be generated by the Project, information contained in the Institute of Transportation Engineers (ITE) "Trip Generation Handbook," 7th Edition was referenced.
 A 30% credit was taken to account for mass transit usage, interplay between uses and pass-by trips.
-The anticipated Project Generated Traffic Volumes are summarized on Table No. 2 following this Section.
+The anticipated Project Generated Traffic Volumes are summarized on Table III.
+E-2.